Relationship Counseling in San Francisco

 Couple in therapy

-Have you been longing for a closer connection with a romantic partner, yet you keep pushing each other away?
-Does it seem like you keep engaging in the same ineffective communication patterns?
-Are you afraid to show your partner or friends who you really are because you worry that your honesty and vulnerability will lead to rejection?
+Have you been longing for a closer connection with a romantic partner, yet find that you keep pushing each other away?
+Does it feel like you’re stuck in the same communication patterns, no matter how hard you try to change them?
+Are you afraid to let your partner or friends see who you really are because you worry that honesty and vulnerability might lead to rejection?

-Perhaps you feel alone, even when you’re surrounded by other people or spending time with your partner.
-You don’t know how to overcome the hostility and resentment brewing between you and your partner, and you find yourselves having the same arguments over and over again.
+Perhaps you feel lonely even when you’re surrounded by other people or spending time with your partner.
+You may not know how to navigate the resentment or hostility that has built up between you and your partner, and the two of you may find yourselves repeating the same arguments again and again without resolution.

-You’re not sure how to close the growing distance between you and your partner.
-Your stress makes it hard to uphold your responsibilities, and you might turn to harmful coping strategies like substance abuse to suppress these emotions, which only further isolates you from your wider social circle.
+You’re not sure how to bridge the growing distance between you and your partner.
+The stress you’re carrying makes it harder to stay present in your responsibilities, and at times you might find yourself turning to harmful coping strategies—like substance use—to numb the intensity of your emotions.
+Unfortunately, these temporary escapes often deepen your sense of isolation and push you further away from the people you care about.

 Have any questions?
 Send us a message!